jerskine42/ftb14_Algorithmic_Trading/README.md

 5. Review the classification report associated with the `SVC` model predictions.
     * Classification Report![Decorative image.](images/1_5_01_Class_Report.png)
+    * The Model works well for the long indicator 1.0 with precision, recall and accuracy above 60%
+    * The Model works poorly for the short indicator -1.0 with recall and accuracy below 30%

 6. Create a predictions DataFrame that contains columns for “Predicted” values, “Actual Returns”, and “Strategy Returns”.
     * Predictions![Decorative image.](images/1_6_01_Predictions.png)